As a Network Engineer, I have done the legwork and research to give you the information you need about Wi-Fi 6E.

 These devices have dedicated channels on the 6E spectrum.
 However, Wi-Fi 6 devices have to share with legacy Wi-Fi 4 and 5 hardware.

-Wi-Fi 6E is also ideal for IoT devices.
+Wi-Fi 6E is also ideal for smart homes with lots of IoT devices.
 This is due to its higher capacity, faster speeds, and less network interference.

 That means you can put your smart devices on the same network and not have to worry about congestion or security.